 Human Papillomavirus

-- Members of the Papillomaviridae family, the human papillomaviruses (HPV), which cause warts of the skin and mucous membranes
+- Human papillomaviruses (HPV) are double-stranded DNA viruses, members of the Papillomaviridae family, which cause warts of the skin and mucous membranes.

 - Virus types 16, 18, 31, 33, and 35 typically cause subclinical infection in the anogenital region and have been associated with intraepithelial genital carcinomas.